WE NEED a lovely volunteer who has experience with horses and who can stay for ALL OF OCTOBER and NOVEMBER until at

-We are a married couple living in a Scandinavian style house on the edge of a small village called Dolton in the county of Devon in the southwest of England.
+We are a professional married couple living in a Scandinavian style house on the edge of a small village called Dolton in the county of Devon in the southwest of England.
 We have stunning views looking out over a Devon Wildlife Nature Reserve and beautiful countryside.
-We are a small holding (approximately 2 hectares) which we run organically.
+We have a smallholding (approximately 2 hectares) which we run organically.

-We are scientists and knowledgeable conservationists with strong green, botanical, geological and ornithological interests and enjoy riding, gardening, breeding rare chickens, jam and gift/jewellery making and preparing educational resources for children.
+We are scientists and knowledgeable conservationists with strong green, botanical, geological and ornithological interests and enjoy riding, mineralogy, gardening, breeding rare chickens, jam and gift/jewellery making and preparing educational resources for children.

 The animals are well-mannered and affectionate and are family members.
 The animals' needs always come first.